-Tiankeng is located in 280 km² large karst area, formed by lower Triassic limestone, Jialingjiang formation.
-Limestone here is extremely pure and even separate layers are not visible: it just just a monolithic, very thick block of pure limestone.
+Tiankeng is located in a 280 km² large karst area, formed by lower Triassic limestone, Jialingjiang formation.
+The limestone here is extremely pure and even separate layers are not visible: it is just a monolithic, very thick block of pure limestone.

 This tiankeng most likely formed over the last 128,000 years.
-For most part of this time it was underground void, which gradually increased.
-Ceiling of this giant cave room collapsed several tens of thousands of years ago.
+For the most part of this time, it was an underground void, which gradually increased.
+The ceiling of this giant cave room collapsed several tens of thousands of years ago.

 Not too far there are six more tiankengs – all other tiankengs in this area seem to be older than Xiaozhai.

-Bottom of this sinkhole is large enough to sustain small, isolated world full with life.
-Here have been registered 1,285 species of plants, including such rare plants as ginkgo (Ginkgo biloba L.) and many rare animals like clouded leopard (Neofelis nebulosa Griffith, 1828) and many others.
+The bottom of this sinkhole is large enough to sustain a small, isolated world full of life.
+Here have been registered 1,285 species of plants, including such rare plants as ginkgo (Ginkgo biloba L.) and many rare animals like a clouded leopard (Neofelis nebulosa Griffith, 1828) and many others.

-Xiaozhai tiankeng belongs in league of the most magnificent natural attractions of the world.
-We can be sure that it will be desired destination for countless foreign tourists as well.
+Xiaozhai tiankeng belongs to a league of the most magnificent natural attractions of the world.
+We can be sure that it will be the desired destination for countless foreign tourists as well.

 Domestic tourism in China is flourishing and starts to bring good profit to rural people.
-Thus any exciting attraction here turns into real economical value.
+Thus any exciting attraction here turns into real economic value.

 - Zhu Xuewen, Tony Waltham, Tiankeng: definition and description.
 Speleogenesis and Evolution of Karst Aquifers.
 The Online Scientific Journal.
-Accessed in the 31st July 2010
+Accessed on the 31st of July 2010.

 A companion volume to the new IMAX film offers a sumptuously illustrated, close-up look at the world’s great cave environments, capturing the wonders and perils of caving and describing the unique characteristics of these underground habitats.